just-another-downer/landgrid-support/_articles/user-permissions.md

 Here are the definitions of the various permissions levels:

 **Manager:**
-Full permission to edit data, create and delete projects, survey properties.
-Full access to the account, except for billing.
+Full permission to edit data, create and delete projects, and survey properties.
+Full access to the account, including updating billing.
 You can have multiple managers.

 **Member:**
-Members can see all projects and all data in a Land Grid account.
-They can survey properties.
-However, they cannot edit any data or make any modifications to the settings or content of a landgrid.com account.
-Essentially, they have "read-only" access.
+Members can see all projects and all data in a Landgrid account.
+They can: survey properties, edit (QC) survey responses, draw focus areas, upload datasets from spreadsheets, and export datasets.
+However, they cannot: create, modify, or delete projects; add or remove users in the account; or change billing and other account settings.

 **Surveyor:**
 Surveyors CANNOT log in to a landgrid.com account except for via the app on a mobile device.
 The account created when you invite someone as a Surveyor ONLY allows them to contribute to a landgrid.com account by surveying properties with the LOVELAND App.
 This is ideal if you have a hired workforce of surveyors who you want collecting property data in the field, but not modifying data once it's in your landgrid.com account.